ioweh/sicp-solutions/readme.txt

 For the text to be copied from Edwin, set a mark: [Ctrl-spacebar] Then copy it: [Meta-W]
 To paste back from Windows: [Ctrl-Y]

+Note that the mit-scheme-9.0.1 doesn't open the files correctly.
+The version 9.0 works just fine.